 ‘I think you are ready now,’ Fairy Obedience announced. ’You will go to her at once.
 Come with me.’

-The fairy took her hand and together they crossed the meadow that began to be covered by emerald green grass, with patches of yellow flowers - daises, cyclamens and red poppies at every step.
+The fairy took her hand and together they crossed the meadow that began to be covered by emerald green grass, with patches of yellow flowers, daises, cyclamens and red poppies at every step.
 At the end of it, there was an arch.

 It was Fairy Obedience’s personal Magic Golden Arch.
 Going through the Arch meant wearing the ‘Invisible Badge of Obedience’.